Search results for:

 Did you know the term 'Jumla' means "all together" in Swahili?
 Did you know the altogether fantastic CMS, Joomla, got its name from the word 'Jumla?'

-“All together” seems to be considerably relevant terminology at the present time, doesn’t it?
-While people aren’t all together (except for in spirit 😃) for the time being, it’s nice to discuss things that pertain to togetherness.
+"All together" seems to be considered relevant terminology at present, doesn't it?
+While people aren't all together (except for in spirit ?) for the time being, it's nice to discuss things that pertain to togetherness.
 Hence, a blog piece about putting together a website with ease using Joomla!
 Ta-da!

 Before we launch the Joomla feature festivities, some words of wisdom from Mother Teresa: